Keeping you up to date with your child’s progress

 - Your child’s target grade – this is based on their primary schools SATs results.
 They are numbered in the same way Year 11 exams are now graded, with 1 being the lowest and 9 being the highest.

-- Four predicted grades – in your first report, you will see the first predicted grade, and three empty columns.
+- Predicted grades – in your first report, you will see the first predicted grade.
 As we send out more reports through the year, a fuller picture will emerge of how your child has done over the year.
 These are colour-coded to show whether your child is on target or not.

 - Effort grades which give an indication of your child’s attitude to learning.
 These use a different numbering system, from 1 (the highest for outstanding effort) to 4 (poor effort) and are also colour-coded.